 what should the main navigation be?

-what content do your end users need?
+what content do your end users want and need?